The Lewy Body Society

 Research Quality and Innovation: As an AMRC member, the Society maintains rigorous peer review standards.
 Successful applications demonstrate methodological excellence and innovative approaches to pressing research questions.

-Early Career Researchers: The Society explicitly funds Junior Fellowships and PhD studentships, recognizing the challenge of “attracting early-career researchers” to the field.
+Early Career Researchers: The Society explicitly funds Junior Fellowships and PhD studentships, recognising the challenge of “attracting early-career researchers” to the field.
 Early career researchers with strong supervisory support are encouraged to apply.

 Recent Funded Topics (as examples):